RutronikSystemSolutions/RDK2_USB_UART_UM980/README.md

 - Connect the PC to your RDK’s USB KitProg3 terminal.

-- Programm the firmware.
+- Program the firmware.

 - Load the UPrecise software.

   All the new UM980 modules do not send any NMEA information to the UART interface by default.
-To enable the NMEA sentences please send the commands as shown below:
+To enable the NMEA sentences, please send the commands as shown below:

   ```
   GNGGA 1